Posted in:

 Stocks and Shares ISA

-You won’t have to pay capital gains tax on profits, and the interest earned on your bonds or dividend income will also be free from tax.
-You can only pay into one stocks and shares ISA each tax year.
+Profits will not be subject to capital gains tax, and interest earned on bonds or dividend income will also be tax-free.
+At present, you can only pay into one stocks and shares ISA each tax year, but from April 6, 2024, you’ll be able to pay into as many as you like.

 This suits many investors, but it takes a lot of skill, time and knowledge to manage your investments in line with your appetite for risk and investment goals.
 This is why many investors choose to have the experts do it for them instead.